stanislavb/en.coven.nu/game-mechanics/index.md

 Now comes common sense, have you just done an intense scene together or do you know that the player has just come from an intense scene?
 Do they look distressed?
 Overtired?
 Hungry?
 Even though the player used “Tap,tap” not “OFF”: if you are in any way unsure or concerned about their well-being, take a minute to go OFF.
 Ask them if they are ok and if they need anything from you.
 We would much rather that you break immersion for two seconds to check if a person is ok, then ignore potential signs out of fear of breaking immersion for other player/s.

 We will always support your choice to go OFF.
 If the situation feels unclear or you are uncomfortable in any way find the safety host and we’ll sort it out together.

+If your common sense tells you that going OFF is not neccessary at this time: end the scene immediately and leave the player.

 OFF: